bmaunde/guidelines/erp-magento-integration-guide.md

 2. Customer Processing API
 	This is only relevant if replication of customers created in Magento is necessary.
 If so, this API should process inbound customer data processing requests.
 Refer to the API Data Reference for more information
 3. Credit and ATP Check API
 	This API is important for the purposes of performing Credit and ATP checks while processing orders in Magento.
-The request structure and the expected response
+The request structure and the expected response are detailed in the  API Data Reference section
+4. Billimng Documents Search and Download API
+	This API is used to search for invoices, invoice cancelallations, debit and credit no

 ## API Data Reference